1.b. Shield Features

-The Wixel shield connections allow it to duplicate the functionality of the Arduino’s USB circuitry, which means the shield can wirelessly program the Arduino using the standard Arduino software.
+The Wixel shield connections allow it to duplicate the functionality of the USB circuitry on ATmega328-based and ATmega168-based Arduino boards, including the Arduino Uno.
+This means the shield can wirelessly program the Arduino using the standard Arduino software.
 These connections do not interfere with the Arduino’s USB interface, so the Arduino’s traditional wired USB connection can still be used while the shield is connected.
-A schematic of the connections between the Arduino and the Wixel shield is available in Section 1.d.
+A schematic of the connections between the Arduino and the Wixel shield is available in Section 1.e.
 More information on wireless sketch uploading is available in Section 2.c.

 General-Purpose Wireless Serial